yanick29/openeobench/docs/README.md

-# OpenEO Bench Documentation Setup Complete
+# openEObench Documentation Setup Complete

 ## Overview

-I've successfully created a comprehensive documentation structure for OpenEO Bench using Sphinx and Read the Docs, optimized for the `uv` package manager.
+Comprehensive documentation structure for openEObench using Sphinx and Read the Docs, optimized for the `uv` package manager.

 ## Created Documentation Structure